Interactive cloud experience, 2020-

 Clouds are wondrous and mysterious – merging different elements, metaphors and information, and questioning the experience of the invisible.
 A formless form, a shifting event space, open to many projections and possibilities, yet real, active and current.
 Sometimes the cloud touches the surface of the Earth, sometimes it reaches into the future – and for a fleeting moment the cloud is before us.

-Supersaturation is powered by scientific aerosol* data measured above the Nordics.
-The process is unpredictable and totally unique because every stream of data is defined separately to continuously modify the audio-visual information.
-The interactive programming determines and reconfigures the shifting appearance of the work.
-What you see and hear is the result of ‘cloud-to-cloud’ communication between the vast amount of scientific data measured from the atmosphere and extensive variations of digital video and sound signals, captured and interpreted from the clouds.
-These two different modes of invisible information, one influencing the other, are combined to provide a sensuous experience for the viewer at Jönköping City Library.
-The unseen events in the atmosphere are revealed yet simultaneously vanishing – eventually becoming ‘supersaturated’.
+Multiple data streams mix, intersect and overlap.
+What you see and hear is the result of ‘cloud-to-cloud’ communication between the vast amount of scientific data measured from the atmosphere and extensive variations of digital video and sounds, captured and interpreted from the clouds.
+These different modes of invisible information, one influencing the other, are combined to provide a sensuous experience for the viewer.
+Every stream of data is defined separately to uniquely modify the audio-visual information moment-by-moment.
+Blurring the boundaries between the local and global, the un/known that defines the cloud shifts into multisensory experientality.

 Scientific data in collaboration with the Department of Environmental Science and Analytical Chemistry (ACES) - Stockholm University, Institute for Atmospheric and Earth System Research (INAR) - University of Helsinki and Norwegian Institute for Air Research (NILU).